BEGINNING OF SEASON:

 - distribute circulars and pass along information from executive to coaches

 - call or contact coaches with scheduling and venue information and changes

-- keep in touch with coaches, players and parents on ongoing basis, routinely visiting games and practices to make sure that all is going well;
+- keep in touch with coaches, players and parents on an ongoing basis, routinely visiting games and practices to make sure that all is going well;

 - making yourself known to all participants;

 - identifying trouble spots and problem situations, offering assistance or at least ensuring that the league and executive are aware